qq456cvb/MineCraft/README.md

 Add higher-level API for rendering blocks and collision detection is needed.

 # Warning
-Bilibili has updated the flash player so this project cannot run properly now.
+Bilibili has updated the flash player.
+In order to run properly, you should manually replace "//" styled comments with "/* */" block-styled comments.